longhorn/website/content/docs/1.1.1/references/settings.md

 > **Warning:** This setting should only be changed after detaching all Longhorn volumes, as the Longhorn system components will be restarted to apply the setting.
 The Priority Class update will take a while, and users cannot operate Longhorn system during the update.
 Hence, it's recommended to set the Priority Class during Longhorn deployment.

 See [Priority Class](../../advanced-resources/deploy/priority-class) for details.

+#### System Managed Components Node Selector

+> Example: `label-key1=label-value1;label-key2=label-value2`

+If you want to restrict Longhorn components to only run on a particular set of nodes, you can set node selector for all Longhorn components.

+Longhorn system contains user deployed components (e.g, Longhorn manager, Longhorn driver, Longhorn UI) and system managed components (e.g, instance manager, engine image, CSI driver, etc.)
+You need to set node selector for both of them.
+This setting only sets node selector for system managed components.
+Follow the instruction at [Node Selector](../../advanced-resources/deploy/node-selector) to change node selector.

+> **Warning:**  Since all Longhorn components will be restarted, the Longhorn system is unavailable temporarily.
+Make sure all Longhorn volumes are `detached`.
+If there are running Longhorn volumes in the system, this means the Longhorn system cannot restart its components and the request will be rejected.
+Don't operate the Longhorn system while node selector settings are updated and Longhorn components are being restarted.

 ### Deprecated